vapopov/vapopov.github.io/content/post/2017-08-12-git-gpg-verification.md

 title: "Git Gpg Verification"
 date: 2017-08-12T19:20:06+02:00
 draft: false
-tags: ["git", "gpg"]
+tags: ["git", "gpg", "ssh"]
 ---

-# GPG and git on macOS
+# GPG and git on MacOS

 ## Setup

-*No need* for homebrew or anything like that.
-Works with https://www.git-tower.com and the command line.

 - Install https://gpgtools.org -- I'd suggest to do a **customized install** and deselect **GPGMail**.
 - Create or import a key -- see below for https://keybase.io
-- Run `gpg --list-secret-keys` and look for `sec`, use the key ID for the next step
+- Run `gpg -K` to see all private keys in current machine, use the key ID for the next step (each gpg key has subkeys with different capabilities, its better to choose subkey with sign `S`)
 - Configure `git` to use GPG -- replace the key with the one from `gpg --list-secret-keys`

 ```
 git config --global gpg.program /usr/local/MacGPG2/bin/gpg2
-git config --global user.signingkey A6B167E1
+git config --global user.signingkey E5FEE3B2
 git config --global commit.gpgsign true
 ```
 Add this line to `~/.gnupg/gpg-agent.conf`